Matt Olson Player Props: Braves vs. Padres

 Matt Olson At The Plate

-- Olson has 10 hits, which leads Atlanta hitters this season, while batting .313 with seven extra-base hits.
+- Olson has 13 hits and an OBP of .452 to go with a slugging percentage of .750.
+All three of those stats rank first among Atlanta hitters this season.

-- Among qualifying hitters in baseball, his batting average ranks 66th, his on-base percentage ranks 39th, and he is 15th in the league in slugging.
+- Among qualified hitters, he ranks 24th in batting average, while his on-base percentage ranks 21st and he is 10th in slugging.

-- In five of eight games this year (62.5%) Olson has picked up a hit, and in four of those games he had more than one (50.0%).

-- In eight games played this year, he has hit a homer in two of them.
+- In nine games played this year, he has gone deep in two of them.

-- In four games this season (50.0%), Olson has picked up an RBI, and in three of those games (37.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Olson has driven home a run in five games this year (55.6%), including more than one RBI in 33.3% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in six of eight games (75.0%), including multiple runs twice.
+- In six games this year (66.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.